ankitbishtkec/kingdb/README.md

 KingDB
 ======

+###This fork aims to:

+Learn the internals of the key-value stores and OSes .

+And, add Bloom filters to the store

 ###What is KingDB?

 **KingDB** is a fast on-disk persistent key-value store.
 You can embed it or use it as a library in your C++ applications.